CosmicStudioSoftware/OMMBV/docs/index.rst

 =================================

-This documentation describes the Orthogonal Multipole Magnetic Basis Vectors (OMMBV) module, which contains routines to derive a vector basis from any magnetic field.
+This documentation describes the Orthogonal Multipole Magnetic Basis Vectors (OMMBV) module, which contains routines to derive a vector basis from multipole magnetic fields.
 These vectors may be used to organize electric field measurements as well as map those electric fields along magnetic field lines in a physically consistent manner.